iaincollins/iaincollins/README.md

 # ✍ Side Projects

 Most of my work on GitHub is on personal side projects and spans different types of software.

-Not everything is public.
-I've highlighted some recent side projects below.
+Not everything is public but you can find some recent side projects I've been working on below.

 ## 🛰 [ICARUS Terminal](https://github.com/iaincollins/icarus)